 As eating and drinking becomes a more complex experience, consumers have higher expectations for the nutritional profile and the ethical implications of their food selections.
-Here we will address three macrotrends that are impacting food development efforts, while offering a few tips and tricks to elevate the visual impact of foods and drinks and captivate the attention of end consumers with the use of natural colors.
+Here we will address three macrotrends that are impacting food development efforts, while offering a few tips and tricks to elevate the visual impact of foods and drinks and captivate the attention of end consumers with the use of natural colours.

 1. Upcycling: Recovering Value for a Greener Future

 Food loss is one of the most concerning problems for authorities and the private sector.
 This issue threatens food security, increases greenhouse gas emissions, and impacts productivity.
 These threats have motivated efforts to formulate foods and drinks with upcycled plant material.
-These materials include non-aesthetic fruits and vegetables with substandard colors, and odd shapes & sizes.
+These materials include non-aesthetic fruits and vegetables with substandard colours, and odd shapes & sizes.
 Though these raw materials have the same nutritional value and flavor as their cosmetically preferred peers, the lack of standardization can negatively affect the visual aspect of the end products.

 Upcycled ingredients may also consist of plant parts and residues of agro-industrial activities.
 These parts are not usually consumed but have become attractive because they provide nutritional benefits or can perform technological functions, like emulsification.
 These ingredients may also affect the hue of the formulated food or drink.